elementor/elementor-developers-docs/src/getting-started/best-practices.md

 ## Remove Deprecated Code

 Already have an addon?
 Run it through the [Elementor Deprecated Code Detector](https://github.com/matipojo/elementor-deprecated-code-detector) to see if your addon contains any [deprecated code](https://developers.elementor.com/docs/deprecations).
 If so, we highly recommend removing it.
+You can see a list of [recent deprecations here](https://developers.elementor.com/recent-deprecations/)

 ## Adopt Latest Performance Features